rpucella/rpucella.github.io/blog/posts/2024/migrating-express-neutralinojs-1/.__src/index.md

 ## First Migration: A Single-Endpoint Express-Based Web App

-Because eventually we'll want to collapse all of our communication over a single websocket to use Neutralino, let's take a step in that direction by making our express-backed app use a single endpoint instead of the three that we are currently using.
+Because eventually we'll want to collapse all of our communication over a single websocket to use Neutralinojs, let's take a step in that direction by making our express-backed app use a single endpoint instead of the three that we are currently using.
 The code can be found in directory `2-express-rest-single` of the [repo](https://github.com/rpucella/neutralino-testbed):

     client/